-This glacial lake inventory receives joint support from the International Centre for Integrated Mountain Development (ICIMOD) and United Nationenvironment Programme / Regional Resourc Centre, Asia and the Pacific (UNEP / RRC-AP).
-5. This glacial lake inventory referred to Landsat 4/5 (MSS and TM), SPOT (XS), IRS-1C / 1D (LISS-III) and other remote sensing data.
-It reflects the current situation of glacial lakes with areas larger than 0.01 km2 in 2004.
-6. Glacial Lake Inventory Coverage: Yamuna basin, Ravi basin, Chenab basin, Satluj River Basin and others.
-7. The Glacial Lake Inventory includes glacial lake inventory, glacial lake type, glacial lake width, glacial lake orientation, glacial lake length from the glacier and other attributes.
-8. Projection parameter: Projection: Albers Equal Area Conic Ellipsoid: WGS 84 Datum: WGS 1984 False easting: 0.0000000 False northing: 0.0000000 Central meridian: 82° 30’E Central parallel: 0° 0’ N Latitude of first parallel: 20° N Latitude of second parallel: 35° N For a detailed data description, please refer to the data file and report.
+This glacier inventory is jointly supported by the International Centre for Integrated Mountain Development (ICIMOD) and United Nationenvironment Programme / Regional Resourc Centre, Asia and The Pacific (UNEP / RRC-AP), Cold and Arid Region Environmental and Engineering Research Institute(CAREERI).
+1. The glacier inventory uses remote sensing data such as LANDSAT 4/5 (MSS, TM) SPOT (XS), IRS-1C / 1D (LISS-III), etc. to reflects the current state of glaciers in the region in 2004.
+2. Glacier inventory coverage: Yamuna basin, Ravi basin, Chenab basin, Satluj River Basin, etc. 3.
+The glacier inventory includes: glacier location, glacier code, glacier name, glacier area, glacier length, glacier thickness, ice reserves, glacier type, glacier orientation, etc. 4.
+Data projection information: Projection: Albers Equal Area Conic Ellipsoid: WGS 84 Datum: WGS 1984 False easting: 0.0000000 False northing: 0.0000000 Central meridian: 82° 30’E Central parallel: 0° 0’ N Latitude of first parallel: 20° N Latitude of second parallel: 35° N For detailed data description, please refer to the document and report.